-Minions -- attained either via the feat or via the Summon power -- may use the Aid and Combined Attack actions, but see "Combined Attack" under Combat, below.
+Minions -- attained either via the feat or via the Summon power -- may use the Aid and Combined Attack actions, though see "Combined Attack" under Combat.

 In-character posts made containing only Minions, or with just a bare minimum of contact with the main hero, will only count for 1/2 credit for that hero's post counts when calculating their monthly PP awards.
 In-character posts featuring Sidekicks count for full credit.